emberjs/website/source/guides/understanding-ember/debugging.md

 #### Turn on resolver resolution logging

-This option logs all the objects that Ember creates to the console.
+This option logs all the lookups that are done to the console.
 Custom objects you've created yourself have a tick, and Ember generated ones don't.

-It's useful for understanding which objects Ember is generating and finding behind the scenes automatically.
+It's useful for understanding which objects Ember is finding when it does a lookup and which it is generating automatically for you.

 ```javascript
 App = Ember.Application.create({